Frequently Asked Questions

 The Museum Visit

-Where should I place the admission sticker?
+Where should I place the admission clip?

 Somewhere visible.
 It is important that the museum attendants can see it easily.
-Most people put the sticker on their lapels, but it is not unusual to see it on foreheads, cheeks and arms.

 Can I take photographs or video?